josephsl/wintenApps/readme.md

 * When reviewing items in messages list, you can now use table navigation commands to review message headers.
 Note that navigating between rows (messages) is not supported.
 * When writing a message, appearance of at mention suggestions are indicated by sounds.
 * NVDA will no longer do anything or play error tones after closing this app.
+This is now part of NVDA 2019.1.

 ## Maps